Lattice + LoRa: messaging across kilometres.

 Adafruit Feather RFM95W (US-only practically)

-SX1276 + SAMD51 + USB-C, ~$30.
+SX1276 + SAMD51 + USB-C, about $30.
 Reliable manufacturer, good docs.
-Sold primarily in the 900 MHz / US915 band so most useful in North America.
+It's sold mostly in the 900 MHz / US915 band, so it's most useful in North America.

 Bluetooth-tethered LoRa devices (first-class on every platform)